MicrosoftDocs/nav-content/dynamics-nav-app/bank-how-setup-bank-accounts.md

 > To fill in the **Balance** field with an opening balance, you must post a bank account ledger entry with the amount in question.
 You can do this by performing a bank account reconciliation.
 For more information, see [How to: Reconcile Bank Accounts Separately](bank-how-reconcile-bank-accounts-separately.md).
 Alternatively, you can implement the opening balance as a part of general data creation in new companies by using the **Migrate Business Data** assisted setup.
 For more information, see [Welcome to [!INCLUDE[d365fin](includes/d365fin_md.md)](index.md).

 ## To set up your bank account for import or export of bank files
 Fields on the **Transfer** FastTab in the **Bank Account Card** window are related to import and export of bank feeds and files.
-For more information, see [How to: Set Up the Bank Data Conversion Service](bank-how-setup-bank-data-conversion-service.md) and [How to: Set Up the Envestnet Yodlee Bank Feeds Service](bank-how-setup-bank-statement-service.md).
+For more information, see [How to: Set Up the Bank Data Conversion Service](bank-how-setup-bank-data-conversion-service.md).

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Bank Accounts**, and then choose the related link.
 2. Open the card for a bank account that you will export or import bank files for.